 Pleasingly, one doesn’t have enjoy a multi-course tasting menu just to experience the capital’s finest sourdough, although that is one way to do it.
 No, now London has some great bakers specialising in this wonderful loaf.
 With Sourdough September just days away, we’ve picked our IDEAL ten places – some restaurants, some bakeries – serving the best sourdough in London.

 An obsessive, research led approach to ingredients and method by chef Mikael Jonsson has resulted in a bread held in the highest esteem across London and beyond.
 It’s a belter, with a deep and complex crust and holes in the crumb showing off a perfect prove.
 This loaf is so good that numerous other top London restaurants have laid down their arms, admitted defeat and started buying in their bread from Hedone.
 If that’s not a seal of approval, we don’t know what is.
+Find loaves being slung at Spa Terminus, Bermondsey, and in several bakeries and cafes across the capital.

 NOBLE ROT, Clerkenwell